-To mitigate the spread of coronavirus (COVID-19), Mayor Muriel Bowser has modified DC Government operations starting Monday, March 16, 2020.
-The Department of Human Services remains operational and continues to provide essential services; however, there may be changes to how some services are provided.
-Following below is an overview of DHS services and resources available during modified DC Government operations through Monday, April 27.
+To mitigate the spread of coronavirus (COVID-19), Mayor Muriel Bowser modified DC Government operations effective Monday, March 16, 2020.
+The Department of Human Services remains operational and continues to provide essential services; however, there are changes to how some services are provided.
+Following below is an overview of DHS services and resources available during modified DC Government operations throughout the coronavirus (COVID-19) public health emergency.

 Learn more about DC Government and DHS’ operating status, programs, and services.

-- Quick Reference to DHS Modified Services during COVID-19 Emergency
+- Quick Reference to DHS Modified Services throughout the coronavirus (COVID-19) Public Health Emergency

-For questions about any DHS services and information on future changes, please contact DHS at (202) 671-4200 or [email protected].
+For questions about any DHS services and information on current operational changes, please contact DHS at (202) 671-4200 or [email protected].

-For more information and resources on COVID-19 (coronavirus) visit coronavirus.dc.gov.
+For more information and resources on the coronavirus (COVID-19) visit coronavirus.dc.gov.

 All low-barrier shelters, family shelters, and shelters serving youth remain open.

-The Virginia Williams Family Resource Center is conducting Assessments for Homeless Services via phone.
-The Center is closed to the public for in-person interviews until Monday, April 27.
+The Virginia Williams Family Resource Center is conducting assessments for homeless services via phone.
+The Center is closed for in-person interviews throughout the public health emergency.

-- Families seeking access to homeless services should call the DC Shelter Hotline at (202) 399-7093 or 311 at any time of the day or night.
+- Families and individuals seeking access to homeless services may call the DC Shelter Hotline at (202) 399-7093 from 8 am - 12 am, Monday - Sunday, or call 311 after hours.

-Homeless Service Outreach Workers are continuing to provide services to people experiencing homelessness with a focus on welfare checks, connection to medical support, and providing life-saving supplies such as hand sanitizer, blankets, etc.
+Homeless Services Outreach Workers are continuing to provide services to people experiencing homelessness with a focus on welfare checks, connection to medical support, and providing life-saving supplies such as hand sanitizer, blankets, etc.